-- Traffic Safety Resource Prosecutor Program (TSRP) The OTSO has hired two full time TSRPs.
+Traffic Safety Resource Prosecutor Program (TSRP)

+The OTSO has two full time TSRPs.
 A TSRP's role is designed to increase the ability of prosecutors and law enforcement to effectively present and prosecute traffic safety violations, particularly focusing on impaired driving.
-The TRSPs will work closely with the Law Enforcement Liaisons (LELs) and be a valuable resource to the office and to all of our partners. - To provide traffic safety related technical assistance to the OTSO, law enforcement agencies, and prosecutors; - Assist with any issues that arise from the implementation of the new breath testing instrument pilot program; - To conduct training programs for prosecutors, law enforcement and the traffic safety community while sending a uniform and consistent message; - > To serve as a consultant in cases such as OVI fatalities or serious injuries; - Identify new issues emerging locally and nationally and assist in developing strategies to address these concerns; - > Assist with legislative and policy matters and consider how they affect prosecutors in each jurisdiction; - Prepare a State-specific OVI manual for prosecutors.
+The TRSPs works closely with the Law Enforcement Liaisons (LELs) and are a valuable resource to the office and to all of our partners.

+- To provide traffic safety related technical assistance to the OTSO, law enforcement agencies, and prosecutors; - Assist with any issues that arise from the implementation of the new breath testing instrument program; - To conduct training programs for judges, prosecutors, law enforcement and the traffic safety community while sending a uniform and consistent message: - To serve as a consultant in cases such as OVI fatalities or serious injuries; - Identify new issues emerging locally and nationally and assist in developing strategies to address these concerns; - Oversee any issues that arise from the implementation of the new Ignition Interlock rules; - Assist with legislative and policy matters and consider how they affect prosecutors in each jurisdiction; - Prepare a State-specific OVI manual for prosecutors.
 The manual may include information on current case law, pre-trial procedures, sufficiency of traffic stops, probable cause, blood/breath/urine testing procedures, proof of impairment, sentencing guidelines, ignition interlock and defense challenges.